CI-CMG/wod-ascii-to-parquet-spark/README.md

 be created.
 If there are values in this file, investigation will need to be done to determine the cause.
 The OSPool output logs are useful.
 Also check for held jobs.

-To rerun these failed files:
+To rerun these failed files
 ```bash
 mv failed-wod-ascii-to-parquet-spark-list.txt wod-ascii-to-parquet-spark-list.txt
 condor_submit wod-ascii-to-parquet-spark.submit